 - Check the noise ratings – find a unit that is quiet!!
 Usually the quieter it is the more expensive it will be, but you will find it well worth the investment.

 I like blue air room air purifiers.
 I have owned one for years and recommend them.

 5. Install a humidifier if you have a forced-air furnace.

 Getting your home to the proper humidity level will make a noticeable difference in how comfortable your home feels.
 This is something an HVAC contractor can take care of for you.

-Ideally, a home should have a humidity level of about 35-45%.
+Ideally, a home should have about 35-45% humidity.
 If it dips below 30%, it’s much too dry, and if it’s above 50%, you will notice condensation on your windows and windowsills.
 If your home humidity level stays around 45%, your living environment will be cleaner, safer, healthier, and more comfortable.
 You can read more about HVAC systems here.

 6. Check for Mold and mold-producing conditions in your home.

 Mold is the greatest enemy of indoor air quality.
 Mold and mildew need only a damp, moist environment and organic material to establish themselves and thrive.
 Common causes in the home are: